 The well construction plan was evaluated and determined to be in conformance with standard practices and guidelines that ensure well injection does not result in the movement of fluid containing any contaminant into USDWs.
-Well construction details for the injection wells are shown in TABLE 3.1 and 3.2.
+Well construction details for the injection well(s) are shown in TABLE 3.1.

-To protect shallow USDWs when drilling the surface hole for the new well, the Permittee is limited to drilling with air or mud made with water containing no additives and no more than 3,000 mg/l TDS, unless waived by the Director.
+To protect shallow USDWs when drilling the surface hole, the Permittee is limited to drilling with air or mud made with water containing no additives and no more than 3,000 mg/l TDS, unless waived by the Director.